kaorusha/CarND-PID-Control-Project/Model_Documentation.md

 #### D value
 Controls the derivative of CTE contributes to the output.
 When the CTE becoming smaller, meaning a negative derivation, D part will add opposite positive to CTE, and that makes the output change slower.
 Given a fixed P value, larger D creates slower stabling time.
 ![d value vs cte over time](d.png)
-When D is too large, the derivate of CTE dominate the output and will cause the output oscillate between upper and lower limit rapidly and that makes the vehicle moving vary slow.
+When D is too large, the derivation of CTE dominate the output and will cause the output oscillate between upper and lower limit rapidly and that makes the vehicle moving very slow.

 #### I value
 Controls the integration of the CTE to eliminate the steady-state error caused by system bias.
 Summing up all past CTE significantly affect the output even with small changing I value, and may cause oscillation.